Population Interference in Panel Experiments: Panel experiments with population interference and no carryover effects

 as $T \rightarrow \infty$. \end{theorem} This central limit theorem makes no assumption whatsoever on the interference mechanism, beyond assuming that there are no carryover effects: in particular, we allow a unit's outcome to depend on any other unit's assignment.
 This perhaps surprising fact sheds some light into the nature of inference for the ATEC, and how it differs from the TEC.
-Intuitively, a central limit theorem requires enough ``nearly independent'' observations: this means that even if at any time point $t$, the observations are all correlated, we can still have infinitely many independent observations if: (1) observations are uncorrelated across time and (2) we observe infinitely many time periods.
+Intuitively, a central limit theorem requires enough ``nearly independent'' observations: this means that even if at any time step $t$, the observations are all correlated, we can still have infinitely many independent observations if: (1) observations are uncorrelated across time and (2) we observe infinitely many time periods.

-The next theorem formalizes this intuition, by making the trade-off between the growth rates of $T$ and $d_n$ explicit: \begin{theorem} Suppose we have pure population interference and Assumptions \ref{assump: bddpo}-\ref{assump: nondegeneratevar} are satisfied, then for $T = T(n)$ such that either
+The next theorem formalizes this intuition, by making the trade-off between the growth rates of $T$ and $d_n$ explicit: \begin{theorem} Suppose we have pure population interference, a temporally independent assignment mechanism, and Assumption \ref{assump:expmap}-\ref{assump: nondegeneratevar} are satisfied, then for $T = T(n)$ such that either

 or

 holds, we have

 as $n \rightarrow \infty$, where $\sigma_{n, t}^2 = \text{Var}(\sqrt{n}\hat{\tau}^{k, k^{'}}_{t})$. \end{theorem} Condition (\ref{atecclt: nodegcond}) is actually a special case of condition (\ref{atecclt: degcond}): if we do not impose any assumptions on the interference, $\min\{d_n^2, n\}$ is just $n$, so we need $\frac{n}{\sqrt{nT}} \rightarrow 0$, which is equivalent to $\frac{n}{T} \rightarrow 0$.
 Condition~\ref{atecclt: degcond} gives us more subtle control over the rate of growth required of $T$ for any given level of interference.
 For instance, while for finite $T$ we would require $d_n = o(n^{1/4})$, if $T$ grows as $T(n) = \sqrt{n}$ we only require $d_n = o(n^{1/2})$.
 As with the previous theorem, the intuition behind this result is that as $d_n$ becomes larger, the number of ``nearly independent'' observations at each time point shrinks --- this must be counterbalanced by an increase in the the number of temporal observation, i.e, an increase in the rate of $T = T(n)$.